InnovativeInventor/dict4schools/README.md

 Just run `bash blacklist.sh` in the dict4schools folder (make sure you've got all of the submodules).
 Make sure you have `pv` installed.

 ## Extras
-For spellcheckers (such as in Vim), use `spell/en.utf-8.add` which contains the full safedict list.
+For spellcheckers (such as in Vim), use `spell/en.utf-8.add` which contains the full dict4schools list.
 An example config is as follows:

 ```
 set spelllang=en